union-imgcross icon

 1) What is an employer of record in the Netherlands?

-An Employer of Record (EOR) in the Netherlands legally employs employees for a client company.
-The EOR manages payroll processing, tax compliance, benefits administration, and ensures adherence to Dutch labor laws.
-This allows companies to hire employees in the Netherlands without setting up a local legal entity.
+An Employer of Record (EOR) in the Netherlands is a third-party service provider that legally manages another company’s workforce.
+The EOR manages payroll processing, tax compliance, and benefits administration and ensures adherence to Dutch labor laws.

 2) What is the WHK tax in the Netherlands?